 Ensure clean power sources and grounding

-The goal of equalisation is to make the sound that someone hears from a speaker as close to the sound that went into the microphone.
-Equalisation is best done with a combination of listening and live-tweaking.
-Through detailed calculations done by AV professionals, significant acoustic challenges can be resolved with equalisation and amplification solutions.
+The goal of equalization is to make the sound that someone hears from a speaker as close to the sound that went into the microphone.
+Equalization is best done with a combination of listening and live-tweaking.
+Through detailed calculations done by AV professionals, significant acoustic challenges can be resolved with equalization and amplification solutions.

 Inspect the signal chain

 Signal chain adjustments maximize signal to noise while adjusting for any potential cause of distortion.
 The primary control is the system mixer which has the daunting task of receiving signals at varying levels and applying amplification to get individual inputs to a balanced level.
 Most system mixers are up to the challenge, however, a misguided adjustment can lead to damages to the signal processors or the connected speakers.

 Some speakers don’t respond well to high-volumes.
 We find that many times when enterprises are experiencing poor sound it is because they had to turn the volume up so everyone can hear.
 However, the speaker no longer has clear sound at that high volume level and starts distorting.
 Try turning the volume down and checking the quality of the sound.
 If the sound quality is still poor at a lower volume, then you know you have another problem.
 All these tests need to be done at the ‘head-end or the equipment rack of the system where the electronic components are usually found in abundance.